sitemule/noxDB/docs/xml.md

 #### Parameters

 1. Pointer to node created by other another XML function.
-2. Document path which points another node.
+2. Document path which points to a node.

 Returns Pointer to chosen document node.